 If you’ve never conducted a Google Ads account audit before, now is the time to start.

-After that, every quarter is your golden window for a fresh audit.
-This timing hits the sweet spot, letting your campaigns accumulate enough data to analyze without missing a beat on optimization opportunities.
+After that, every quarter is an ideal cadence.
+This allows your campaigns to accumulate enough data to analyze Google Ads performance without missing optimization opportunities.

-You should also perform an audit when you see changes you can’t explain.
+However, you should also perform an audit when you see changes you can’t explain:

 What to do after a Google Ads audit

-After the Google audit is complete, you can go through the report and develop an action plan to address any issues that were uncovered.
+After the Google audit is complete, go through the report and develop an action plan to address any issues that were uncovered.

 It can be helpful to create a doc of key takeaways and performance metrics, along with the strengths and weaknesses of your current Google Ads campaigns.